WazzaMo/unity-coded-tmp/README.md

 ## Components

-If you using Unity Editor Add Components menu you will see a DesignerTech entry with the components from this project.
+If you are using the Unity Editor `Add Components` menu you will see a DesignerTech entry with the components from this project.

 There are three components you can add to a scene to get different outcomes.

 1. Resizer (demonstrates dynamic RectTransform sizing)
-2. Rescaler (demonstrates using scale on image / panel)
+2. Rescaler (demonstrates using scale on image / panel and positioning by pivot, anchors and anchorPosition)
-3. AnimatableLayout (shows how to manipulate anchors)
+3. AnimatableLayout (shows how to manipulate anchors for layout that stays within the parent object region)